XRayAdams/xrayhexgenerator-rs/README.md

 # HEX Generator

-A simple yet versatile HEX Generator application built with Flutter for Linux desktops.
+A simple yet versatile HEX Generator application built with Rust and GTK+ 4 for Linux desktops.

 ## Features